Maharashtra HSC, SSC results 2018: MSBSHSE to announce 10th, 12th results on time at mahresults.nic.in

 Maharashtra HSC, SSC results 2018: Advising students not to pay attention to rumours, the MSBSHSE chairperson Shakuntala Kale mentioned that the Maharashtra Board is trying to announce the result of Class 10 and Class 12 on the last week of May, if not, the results will be declared before June 10.
 “I am advising students to stay calm, MSBSHSE will announce the results on time,” the official mentioned.
-“The HSC results will come first followed by the HSC results,” said Kale.
+“The HSC results will come first followed by the SSC results,” said Kale.

 Meanwhile, an official had earlier confirmed that the results of Class 12 examination will be declared in the last week of May.
 Once declared, the students can check the results through the websites, mahresults.nic.in, maharashtraeducation.com and results.mkcl.org.
 The results will also be available at examresults.net.